Fiat Panda: Design

 Luigi Maglione, Fiat's marketing strategist, was perplexed when first seeing the interior design, suggesting the interior mock-up was missing.
 Fiat's new CEO, Nicola Tufarelli clarified that the rustic interiors were in fact the final design, ready for launch.

-With an overall aerodynamic coefficient lower than the Fiat 127's, in spite the blocky shape, the first Pandas featured a recess in the adjacent bodywork rather than door handles.
+With an overall aerodynamic coefficient lower than the Fiat 127's, in spite of the blocky shape, the first Pandas featured a recess in the adjacent bodywork rather than door handles.
 It has completely flat glass in all windows — weighing less and making them inexpensive to manufacture, as well as easy to replace and interchangeable left to right.
 Fiat, in fact, had difficulty finding a manufacturer for the highly simplified glass.
-The engine bay was designed to accept either a transverse or longitudinal engine configuration: in practice, the simple sheet metal, body-colored, asymmetrical grille (derived during the design process by folding a piece of paper) was positioned either with its intake on the left for the air-cooled Panda 30 and on the right for the water-cooled Panda 45.
+The engine bay was designed to accept either a transverse or longitudinal engine configuration: in practice, the simple sheet metal, body-colored, asymmetrical grille was positioned either with its intake on the left for the air-cooled Panda 30 and, turned "upside-down", on the right for the water-cooled Panda 45.

-The bodyside panels were continuously welded to the roof panel and covered with a full-length black molding — eliminating an expensive sheet metal fold, self-forming a rain gutter, and improving aerodynamics.
+The bodyside panels were continuously welded to the roof panel and covered with a full-length black moulding — eliminating an expensive sheet metal fold, self-forming a rain gutter, and improving aerodynamics.
 Owing to the car's flat sides, the lower section of the doors were corrugated to give them additional strength and to resist "drumming".
 Much like earlier French counterparts, the Panda could be specified with a two-piece roll forward canvas roof.
 A scratch-resistant paint on the lowest portion of the side panels complemented resin, dent-resistant bumpers.
 In 2019, an example of the Panda 30 belonging to the FCA Heritage collection was exhibited at the Triennale di Milano.